 Most raku ceramics fire to around ^06 – ^04 or somewhere around 1800 degrees Fahrenheit.
 Now I’m getting to the fun part!
 It’s very easy to manufacture your own raku kiln out of a standard steel trash can or 55gal. oil drum.
 The secret, my friend, is “Ceramic Fiber Blanket”.
 There are many brands of this refractory blanket on the market: Fiberfrax® , Kaowool®, Isofrax®, etc. And it can be obtained many places, but I suggest you start your quest by checking out eBay first.
 Most brands of CFB can withstand extended periods of more than 2000 deg.
 Fahrenheit.
 This material, by itself, is basically your kiln, the trashcan is just used to hold the material in place.
 You can use lots of different supports for the fire blanket.
 Anything like heavy hardware cloth, fencing or chicken wire that can be molded to shape and can withstand some heat.
 CFB usually comes in ½” – 2 ” thickness and you need to make sure it’s of 8 pound density.
 Also it would be good if it was at least 24” wide.

-Next, do the same thing to the top (bottom) of your kiln but make this hole a little smaller, about 4” in diameter.
-Now it’s time to attach your ‘CFB' to the inside of your kiln.
-If you could only find ½” thick blanket, you’ll have to use the old, “Ceramic button” trick to get the blanket to stay attached to the can.
+Now it’s time to attach your ceramic fiber blanket to the inside of your kiln.
+If you could only find ½” thick blanket, you’ll have to make ‘Ceramic Buttons’ to get the blanket to stay attached to the can.
 With ½” blanket you’ll also have to wrap the inside of the can twice which won’t let you use an adhesive very easily.
-If you were lucky enough to get a hold of 1 or 2 inch fiber blanket, you could conceivably use ‘Sodium Silicate’ or ‘Liquid Glass Solution’ to hold it in place.
+If you were lucky enough to get a hold of 1″ or 2″ fiber blanket, you could conceivably use ‘Sodium Silicate’ or ‘Liquid Glass Solution’ to hold it in place.
 This method can backfire, however, and you may find yourself doing the ceramic button technique anyway after a few firings.